 We also made time to visit Manila’s China Town with restaurants that blend Chinese and Filipino cuisines.
 While in China Town, we shared amazing fried chicken, a jumbo oyster omelet and dumplings.
 We even made friends along the way in the rough yet ready Asian city.

 After this short visit, we realize that the Philippines is a country that demands further exploration.
 When we return, hopefully sooner than later, we’ll be sure to follow these Philippines travel tips when we explore Manila and beyond.

 Port 3 – Kaohsiung, Taiwan

 The tour also included a ferry ride to Cijin Island where we wandered off to slurp down a big bowl of noodles.
-Despite our fear of missing the ship, we found time to stop for authentic Taiwanese duck on the way back to the dock.
+Despite our fear of missing the ship, we found time to stop and eat Taiwanese duck on the way back to the dock.
 Priorities!

 Port 4 – Keelung (Taipei), Taiwan